 A significant part of our business and growth strategy is to engage in various securitization transactions related to residential mortgage loans.
-There are many factors that can have a significant impact on our ability to profitably effectuate securitization transaction.
+There are many factors that can have a significant impact on whether a securitization transaction is profitable to us or results in a loss.
 One of these factors is the price we pay for the mortgage loans that we securitize, which, in the case of residential mortgage loans, is impacted by the level of competition in the marketplace for acquiring residential mortgage loans and the relative desirability to originators or other financial institutions of retaining residential mortgage loans as investments or selling them to third parties such as us.
-The cost and availability of the short-term debt we use to finance our mortgage loan before securitization impacts the profitability of our securitization transactions.
+The cost and availability of the short-term debt we use to finance our mortgage loan before securitization impacts the profitability of our securitization.
 This short-term debt cost is affected by several factors including its availability to us, its interest rate, its duration, and the percentage of our mortgage loans that third parties are willing to provide short-term financing.